Blackfriars, Newcastle upon Tyne: Blackfriars now

 The buildings now house a range of craft workshops and a restaurant owned by Andy Hook with head chef Chris Wardale.
 Blackfriars also houses an exhibition, which describes the history of Blackfriars.
 The large grassed courtyard contrasts with the busy city life that surrounds it.
 The Tanners Guild still use the former Smiths Hall (referred to as the Freemen's Hall) in Blackfriars for their meetings.

-The site is close to the most intact section of the medieval town walls.
+The site is close to the most intact section of the medieval Newcastle town wall.

 The Blackfriars (Order of Preachers) returned to Newcastle upon Tyne in the nineteenth century.
 St Dominic's Priory, the new Blackfriars, was opened by Cardinal Manning in 1873.
 It is situated on New Bridge Street.
 In 2020, the Dominicans left Newcastle, and the priory and church were handed to the Roman Catholic Diocese of Hexham and Newcastle.